 How long do you cook hash browns in an air fryer?

-Cooking times can vary based on thickness and type, but typically, shredded hash browns take around 15-20 minutes at 375°F (190°C).
-Be sure to check for a golden-brown color and desired crispiness.
+Usually shredded hash browns take about 15–20 minutes at 375°F (190°C).
+Look for that golden-brown color and crispiness you like.

 Can you reheat hash browns in an air fryer?

-Absolutely!
-To reheat hash browns in an air fryer, place them in the basket and cook at 350°F (175°C) for about 3-5 minutes until heated through and crispy again.
+Definitely.
+Heat them at 350°F (175°C) for 3–5 minutes until theyre warmed through and crispy again.

 What are some good toppings for hash browns?

-Common toppings include shredded cheese, sour cream, chives, or hot sauce.
-Feel free to get creative with your favorites, such as avocado, salsa, or even a fried egg on top!
+Try shredded cheese, sour cream, chives, or hot sauce.
+You can also get creative with avocado, salsa, or even a fried egg on top!

 Conclusion